 - Migrating from PHP 7.0.x to PHP 7.1.x

-Now is the time to think about upgrading to PHP 7 or higher if you haven’t already.
+Now is the time to think about upgrading to PHP 8.0, 8.1, or 8.2 if you haven’t already.
 Not only because you want to be running on supported software, but you are guaranteed performance benefits!
-If your current WordPress host doesn’t support PHP 7 yet, we strongly encourage you to seek out new hosting.
+If your current host doesn’t support PHP 8.0, 8.1,or 8.2 yet, we strongly encourage you to seek out new hosting.
 And likewise with themes and plugins.
 If the developer has yet to release a patch, it might be time to find an alternative.

-Have you recently migrated to PHP 7?
+Have you recently migrated to PHP 8.0, 8.1, or 8.2?
 We would love to hear your thoughts below.
 Was it an easy transition?
 Or perhaps you are still stuck waiting on a 3rd party.